Article in Mobile App Development, General, Startup categories.

 Know Your App’s Niche

-Because smartphones have been around for quite some time, it seems like there’s almost an app for everything.
-Investors don’t want to fund an app idea that already exists.
-It’s crucial that you do your research and figure out the competitive landscape of your app’s market.
-Check out what other apps and companies are offering.
-Be sure to also take a look at services from other companies in the same industry (and other industries) to ensure your idea is not just copy and paste of another company’s offering.
+Smartphones have been around for quite some time, and it seems like there’s an app for everything.
+Investors don’t want to fund an idea that already exists.
+It’s crucial to do your research and figure out the competitive landscape of your app’s market.

 Brand Your App

-Now that you know what your app does, it’s time to start branding it.
-Having a logo or a domain for your app shows investors that you are serious about your app idea and have put a lot of thought into your vision for it.
-Branding helps investors visualize your idea rather than keeping it an ambiguous thought.
-At the core of every business is their branding; when in doubt, fall back on branding.
+Branding is at the core of every business; when in doubt, fall back on branding.
 This is just as true for your app idea because its branding will be the foundation for the rest of the development process.
-Whether it’s a domain, a mockup of a site, a mockup of the app - brand your app so investors can visualize your idea to gain a better understanding of what you’re pitching to them.
+Brand your app with a domain or mockup so investors can visualize your idea to gain a better understanding of what you’re pitching.

 Develop Your Elevator Pitch